towardsthecloud/aws-cdk-landing-zone-roadmap/README.md

 - **Researching**: In the design and planning phase

 **Q: How can I provide feedback or ask for more information?**

 A: Visit our [landing page](https://towardsthecloud.com/aws-landing-zone) for more information about this product.

 **Q: How can I request a feature be added to the roadmap?**

-A: Existing customers can submit feature requests through our [GitHub issues](https://github.com/towardsthecloud/aws-cdk-landing-zone-roadmap/issues).
+A: Only existing customers can submit feature requests through our [GitHub issues](https://github.com/towardsthecloud/aws-cdk-landing-zone-roadmap/issues).